OpenTimer/OpenTimer/README.md

 *All public methods are thread-safe* as a result of OpenTimer lineage.
-The example below shows an OpenTimer application and the use of builder, action, and dump API.
+The example below shows an OpenTimer application and the use of builder, action, and accessor API.

 ```cpp
 #include <ot/timer/timer.hpp>